Frequently Asked Questions

 - Day-Ahead Emergency Trigger: If an EEA Watch or above is called for the following day by the host BA, the emergency trigger shall take effect beginning at 4:00 p.m. and lasting until 9:00 p.m.

-An event may last from one hour to the maximum resource duration of a VPP If the number of hours where the day-ahead LMP > $200/MWh exceeds the nominated capacity duration, only those consecutive hours with the highest mean LMP shall be considered event hours.
+A program event may last from one hour to the maximum discharge duration of a VPP aggregation.
+If the number of hours meeting the Absolute Price Trigger exceeds the nominated capacity duration, only those consecutive hours with the highest mean hourly price shall be considered event hours.
 If the highest mean consecutive hourly price applies to more than one set of hours (that is, if there is a tie), the event will be the first (that is, earliest) set of hours meeting these conditions.

-There is a minimum of one event per month required for all participating aggregations.
-Storage VPP aggregations that have reached the maximum events per season must still participate in at least one full-resource duration event.
-In the absence of a DSGS Program event, a test event must be called by the storage VPP aggregator.
-This requirement supersedes the maximum event threshold.
+There is a minimum of one full duration event per month required for all participating aggregations.
+Storage VPP aggregations that have reached the maximum event hours per season must still participate in at least one full duration event in each month.
+In the absence of a DSGS Program non-test event, a full-duration event must be enabled by the storage VPP aggregator.
+This requirement supersedes the maximum event hours threshold.

 Day-Of Events

 If an EEA Watch or above is issued for the same day by the host BA, the emergency trigger shall take effect at the later of the notice issued time rounded to the nearest hour, the notice start time rounded to the nearest hour, and 4:00 p.m., and last no later than 9:00 p.m.
 Day-of event triggers shall not change day-ahead event hours.
 If a day-of Event is called following a partial-duration day-ahead event, the day-of event hours must be consecutive with the day-ahead event hours.
-Subject to this constraint, only the consecutive hours of the resource duration with the highest mean LMP shall be considered event hours, with ties in LMP going to the earlier set of hours.
+Subject to this constraint, only the consecutive hours of the discharge duration with the highest mean LMP shall be considered event hours, with ties in LMP going to the earlier set of hours.
+Following the issuance of the first (earliest) day-of EEA Watch or above, the issuance of any subsequent day-of EEAs on the same day shall not supersede or change the day-of event hours.

 Day-of event hours shall not be included in the demonstrated capacity calculation and the VPPs dispatching during the event will be compensated at a rate of $1 per kWh of net discharge.
 Day-ahead event hours, including test event hours, are not considered day-of event hours.